yiiext/imperavi-redactor-widget/readme.md

 ));
 ```

-The "Insert image / file" dialogs should have changed by now.
+The "Insert image/file" dialogs should have changed by now.